Sony RX10 versus Sony RX100

 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX100 relies on live view and the rear LCD for framing.
-The following table reports on some other key feature differences and similarities of the Sony RX10, the Sony RX100, and comparable cameras.
+The adjacent table lists some of the other core features of the Sony RX10 and Sony RX100 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 70D (⇒ lft | rgt)||optical||YES||3.0||1040||swivel||YES||8000||7.0||12||no|